project-chip/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

 A complete list of hardware supported is included on the [Hardware Requirements page](../general/HARDWARE_REQUIREMENTS.md).

-By using the following flags we can enable or disable the features of lighting application.
+Enable or disable the lighting application's features using the following flags.

 1.  `rs91x_wpa3_only` : Use this flag while building to enable wpa3 mode in rs91x wifi chip.

     ```shell
     $ ./scripts/examples/gn_efr32_example.sh examples/lighting-app/efr32/ out/rs911x_lighting BRD41xxx rs91x_wpa3_only=true --wifi rs911x |& tee out/rs911x_lighting.log
     ```

 > **Note:**
 > 1. WPA/WPA2 is enabled by default for the rs911x
 > 2. Enabling WPA3 will disable WPA and WPA2 support